Battle of May Island: Timeline

 At this point the 5th Battle Squadron of three battleships and their destroyers passed through the area, unaware of what had happened, with some of the destroyers cutting down the survivors of K17 struggling in the water.
 Only nine of the 56 men originally on board the submarine survived, and one of these died of his injuries shortly afterwards.
+A total of 48 men from K17's crew were lost.

 Within 75 minutes, two submarines had sunk, three had been badly damaged, and 105 men had been killed.K14 was taken in tow by HMS Venetia and reached port.

 Aftermath

 A total of 104 lives were lost during the "Battle of May Island"; 55 from K4, 47 from K17, and two from K14.

-The subsequent hastily-convened Court of Inquiry began on 5 February 1918 and sat for five days.
+The subsequent hastily convened Court of Inquiry began on 5 February 1918 and sat for five days.
 The Court of Inquiry released its final report on 19 February 1918, in which it placed the blame for the incident on Leir and four officers on the K boats.
 They recommended that Leir be court martialled.
 The case of negligence against Leir for the loss of K-17 was "not proved".
-Both the investigation and court martial were kept quiet, with much of the information not released until 1994, by which time all of the participants had died, to avoid embarrassment to the Navy.
+Both the investigation and court martial were kept quiet, with much of the information not released until 1994.

 A memorial cairn was erected 84 years later, on 31 January 2002, at Anstruther harbour opposite the Isle of May.
 The Submariners' Association holds an annual commemorative service to honour the loss of life.

 Wrecks

-In 2011, surveyors conducting a detailed preparatory survey of the sea floor for the Neart Na Gaoithe offshore wind farm published sonar images of the wrecks of the two submarines, K-4 and K-17 sunk during the accident.
+In 2011, surveyors conducting a detailed preparatory survey of the sea floor for the Neart Na Gaoithe offshore wind farm published sonar images of the wrecks of the two submarines, K-4 and K-17, sunk during the accident.
 The site of the two sunken submarines, 100 metres apart and about 50 metres down, has long been known, but the wrecks have now been officially surveyed by divers from the specialist marine consultants EMU.